CommodoreOS/PCUAE/README.md

 1. By using PCUAEManager and installing it that way(PCUAES) and its modes but not all modes will be in the manager now cause some are part of Premium version(PCUAEP).
 [Download PCUAEManager here](https://1drv.ms/u/s!AsiWKsjhQ2jelNJtFoF1RSaRBwx5Iw?e=3s5Ja5).
 2. By downloading it from the PCUAE website and installing the PCUAEP version https://projectcarouselusb.eu

-"I made this for me originally and thought it would be good to share it, this was the first thing I made like this before, never really played around with Linux before, accept CommodoreOS32bit 1.3 but that was more of a theme customision then changing how Linux works, first time for everything, as they say... :), I do like to know how things work, when I was a kid I liked my C64 but I liked LEGO too so loved building stuff with it, LEGO: Technic, I would build cars or trucks by just looking at the picture of it, I never looked really at how to build it, I just looked at the picture and imagine what went where, I was 12 at the time, I still used LEGO up untill the age of 19, I loved it... :) ."
+"It all started with mounting over the games on the carousel, I made a script so you could start it from the fake update and change the games on the carousel so thats why it was called Project Carousel USB... :), the first mode I added was Vice Mode and then the carousel Gamelist changer scripts became PCUAE Mode named after its name abrivated."

 You can remove PCUAE_THEC64 or PCUAE_THEA500 folders depending on what machine you want to use PCUAE on, if you want to run PCUAE only on THEC64 then delete the PCUAE_THEA500 folder, if you want to run PCUAE on THEA500 only then delete the PCUAE_THEC64 and Games Folders, the Games folder is for THEC64 Caousel only.

-PCUAE is a series of scripts and modifications, its a module program, it allows you to run games from USB on the Carousel(THEC64 Mini, THEC64 and THEVIC20 Only), and load different Modes on the machines.
+PCUAE is a series of scripts and modifications, its a module program, it allows you to run games from USB on the Carousel(PCUAE Mode - THEC64 Mini, THEC64 and THEVIC20 Only), and load different Modes on the machines.

 For THEC64 Mini, THEC64, THEVIC20 and now THEA500 Mini.
 It is been developed by Spannernick.